kaltura/media-framework/nginx-live-module/README.md

 The delta file may not match the main index file, for example, when the segmenter is restarted immediately after it performed a full index save.
 In this case, the delta file is simply ignored.

+#### Write Triggers

+The triggers for writing the different files are -
+- *Setup* - saved X seconds after a change to a channel object (timeline, variant etc.) is performed via API.
+- *Segment media* - saved when the last segment in a media bucket is created, or the channel becomes inactive.
+	When a media bucket is saved due to inactivity, the `next_segment_index` is bumped to the first index of the next bucket, so that future segments will not write to the same bucket.
+- *Segment index* - saved when a media bucket is persisted successfully.
+- *Filler* - saved only when getting an explicit channel update API request, with the `save` field set to `true`.

+#### Multiple Files Consistency

+Since the state of the module is partitioned across several different objects, it is possible, that the different objects will not be aligned with each other.

+For example, consider a case where a channel is read from storage, and the read operation is canceled (see `persist_cancel_read_if_empty`).
+The module then writes a new *Setup* file (overwriting the previous one), but gets restarted before it writes a new *Index* file.
+If the module tries to read the channel from storage at this point, it will read a new *Setup* file, with an old *Index* file.
+This mix of versions is likely to make the read operation fail, and consequently, fail the create channel API.

+To protect from this scenario, a random 64-bit `uid` is generated whenever a channel is created.
+This `uid` is stored in all persisted files.
+When a channel is read from storage, the *Setup* file is read first, and it sets the `uid` of the channel.
+As additional files are being read, the `uid` of the file is compared to the `uid` of the channel - if the uids do not match, the file is ignored.

 #### Versioning

 As new features are applied to this module, changes to the format of persisted files may be required.